kylelangille/library/README.md

 - API calls

 I plan on using local storage to store the data, but once I get a handle on back-end programming, I plan to build that functionality in to take the load off local storage.

+## To Do

+- Export aspects of the BookItem component into their own independent components
+- Implement a filter for read books, unread books, and all books
+- API call to dynamically generate book covers